A theory of minimal K-types for flat G-bundles: Preliminaries and main results

 \section{Preliminaries and main results}

 In this section, we state the main results of the paper.
-Since much of the paper is devoted to developing the language and machinery necessary to make these statements precise, here we only provide the requisite background in full for the case of flat vector bundles.
+In order to make the paper accessible to readers with a background in $p$-adic groups, who may not be familiar with the geometric setting, we begin by illustrating the theory for flat vector bundles.
+We also provide some background on flat $G$-bundles.